An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 - Having elevated blood levels of the lactate dehydrogenase (LDH) protein

 Having one or none of these risk factors indicates the best outlook.
 Two factors indicate a low-to-intermediate likelihood of a poor outlook.
 Three factors predict an intermediate-to-high likelihood of poor outlooks.
 Finally, four or five factors pose the highest likelihood of poor survival.
 However, the International Prognostic Index was developed before the introduction of newer drug therapies like rituximab, which has dramatically improved the outcome of patients with DLBCL.
+A newer version of the index has been developed since the use of rituximab became more widespread.

 A similar prognostic index is used for follicular lymphoma.